-In some cases, the first and last segment are disproportionately larger then the middle segments.
+In some cases, the first and last segments are disproportionately larger than the middle segments.
 This can make it difficult to see the detail within the middle segments.

 You can then adjust the size of the column break by clicking on the white diagonal area of the column break, and then dragging the top horizontal line to the desired position.

 Think-cell waterfall charts allow you to have two segments within a single column.
 These segments can be either positive or negative values.

 If a column has one segment with a positive value and another segment with a negative value, the connector will appear at the sum of both values.
 This means that the connector might appear in the middle of a segment.

 For example, if one column has a segment of 5 and another segment of -3, then the connector will appear at 2.